ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: auxiliary_power_source_available

     Indicates whether an auxiliary power source is connected to the device.
-    A value of VI_FALSE may indicate that the auxiliary input fuse has blown.
+    A value of False may indicate that the auxiliary input fuse has blown.
 Refer to the Detecting Internal/Auxiliary Power topic in the NI DC Power Supplies and SMUs Help for  more information about internal and auxiliary power. power source to generate power.
-Use the NIDCPOWER_ATTR_POWER_SOURCE_IN_USE attribute to retrieve this information.
+Use the :py:data:`nidcpower.Session.power_source_in_use` property to retrieve this information.

-    .. note:: This attribute does not necessarily indicate if the device is using the auxiliary
+    .. note:: This property does not necessarily indicate if the device is using the auxiliary

     The following table lists the characteristics of this property.